Franco Lo Giudice

 Franco Lo Giudice (14 March 1893 – 8 August 1990) was an Italian tenor who had a successful international opera career during the first half of the 20th century.
 He was an important exponent of the works of Riccardo Zandonai, notably starring in the world premieres of his operas I cavalieri di Ekebù (1925) and Giuliano (1928).
-His voice is preserved on a number of recordings made with the HMV, Parlophone, and Pathé record labels.
+His voice is preserved on a number of recordings made with the His Master's Voice, Parlophone, and Pathé record labels.
 Music critic Alan Blyth described him as a "fiery, strong tenor" who "excelled in verismo parts".

 Early life and education

 Born in Paternò, Lo Giudice was the older brother of tenor Silvio Costa Lo Giudice and a distant cousin of Portuguese soprano Maria Giudice.
 He studied singing with Beniamino Carelli at the Conservatory of San Pietro a Majella in Naples, Matteo Adernò in Catania, and with Antonio Savastano, Luigi Lucenti, and Luigi Di Cagno in Milan.
 His studies were interrupted in 1914 when he was drafted into the Italian Army following the outbreak of World War I. His first public performances were given during the war, singing in concerts for Italian soldiers.
 He served in the military for the duration of the war, and then continued with further opera studies at its conclusion in 1918.